apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 #### Conclusion

-​        Through the above method, Apache Flink can be connected with Apache Hadoop and Hive.
+Through the above method, Apache Flink can be connected with Apache Hadoop and Hive.
 This method can be extended to general, that is, flink and external systems such as redis, mongo, etc., generally require the following two steps:

-​        i.
-Load the connector jar of the specified external service
+1. Load the connector jar of the specified external service;

-​        ii.
-If there is, load the specified configuration file into the flink system
+2. If there is, load the specified configuration file into the Flink system.